arindamdawn/arindamdawn.com/site/content/post/skill-drill-challenge-5.md

 **What is a caricature?**

 Caricature is a form of art.
 The goal of caricature is not to make someone ugly.
-It is purely intended to exaggerated a person or an object's features and characteristics that makes them different and special from others and make them humorous.
+It is purely intended to exaggerate a person or an object's features and characteristics that makes them different and special from others and make them humorous.

 We often see caricatures in articles, newspapers, magazines and across internet to convey stories and emotions in a fun or satirical way.